-6. US I Savings Bonds

 As mentioned previously, I am a big fan of US Savings I Bonds.
 I think they are a great way to invest some money that’s indexed to inflation, and yet be tax deferred while holding the bond.
 They can serve multi-purposes in your portfolio (i.e. emergency funds), and can be used for higher education needs tax-free.
 At minimum, invest a few thousand annually (maximum $10,000 per social security number (plus an additional $5,000 in IRS refunds per Social Security Number).
 They can be a used at part of your retirement bond portfolio.

 Deciding to invest in I Bonds also depends upon the fixed rate component and other investment opportunities.
-The current fixed rate is 0%, so it’s not as an attractive deal compared to previous years.
+The current fixed rate seems to be always sub 1%, so it’s not as an attractive deal compared to previous years.
 It will at least keep up with the CPI rate.

 7. MLP and Muni Bonds

-## v2